-Directly fusing the previous feature pyramid into the corresponding feature pyramid is a trivial solution because there may be significant motion variation and background noise in the video.
-Thus masking irrelevant features and dynamically assigning relevant parts in the previous frame is essential for temporal consistent feature representation.
+Directly fusing the previous feature pyramid into the current corresponding feature pyramid is a trivial solution because there may be significant motion variation and background noise in the video.
+Thus, filtering irrelevant features out and dynamically assigning relevant parts in the previous frame is essential for temporal consistent feature representation.
 However, existing warping-based approaches~\cite{zhu2017flowagg,zhu2018towards,chen2020mega} may lead to high computation costs.
-Inspired by the success of dynamic routing design in image tasks~\cite{song2020_dynamic_head,li2020learningDynamicRoutingSeg}, we propose a conceptually novel method for fine-grained temporal feature learning, called Temporal Pyramid Routing (TPR) which dynamically aligns and fuses features, performs pixel-wise routing between adjacent feature pyramids.
+Our method is inspired by the success of dynamic routing in image tasks~\cite{song2020_dynamic_head,li2020learningDynamicRoutingSeg}.
+It performs the pixel-wised fusion across the feature pyramid, controlled by adaptive learned gates.
+Compared with static network, it has the advantage of modeling various inputs since the network architecture can be changed according to the inputs.
+We extend such dynamic network into the video scene understanding and propose a conceptually novel method for temporal feature learning, called Temporal Pyramid Routing (TPR).
+It dynamically aligns and fuses features, where the pixel-wise routing is performed between adjacent feature pyramids.
 As shown in Fig.~\ref{fig:teaser}(c), our TPR takes two adjacent temporal feature pyramids as input and outputs refined feature pyramids for the down-stream task.
-In particular, we design a novel pyramid routing space that mainly contains two steps: Dynamic Aligned Cell Routing and Cross Pyramid Routing.
-The former uses specifically designed double gates to filter out background noise and absorb relevant semantics.
-The latter introduces the aligned features from the previous frame into the remaining scales dynamically and efficiently.
-Fig.~\ref{fig:teaser_inference} gives a visual example of the TPR inference procedure.
-For each pyramid feature, only highlight parts from the previous frame are propagated into the current frame via pixel-level routing.
-Finally, we verify our proposed TPR on various baselines~\cite{chen2020blendmask,Cao_SipMask_ECCV_2020,yolact-iccv2019} on YouTube-VIS dataset~\cite{vis_dataset}.
-The experimental results show that our proposed TPR improves baselines by a significant margin (about 2\%-3\% mAP) with little extra GFlops.

-Overall, the proposed TPR is fundamentally different from existing feature aggregation methods in video.
-TPR has utilized fine-grained feature representation via pixel-wise gated routing while maintaining inference efficiency while previous works~\cite{chen2020mega,zhu2017flowagg} introduce much more computation and redundant information between the frames.
-In summary, our main contributions are summarized as follows: